AntonioAPDL/antonio-aguirre.github.io/_posts/2024-12-10-statistics-bayesian-methods.md

 - Gain a deeper understanding of both computational issues and the underlying data.

 <div class="red-box">
-  <strong>Important Consideration:</strong>
-  Testing a model with a single fake dataset is not sufficient.
+  <strong>Important Consideration:</strong> Testing a model with a single fake dataset is not sufficient.
-  - Even if the computational algorithm works, there’s a 5% chance that a random draw will fall outside a 95% uncertainty interval.
+   <li> Even if the computational algorithm works, there’s a 5% chance that a random draw will fall outside a 95% uncertainty interval. </li>
-  - Bayesian inference is calibrated only when averaging over the prior.
+   <li> Bayesian inference is calibrated only when averaging over the prior.   </li>
-  - Parameter recovery can fail not because of algorithmic errors but due to insufficient information in the observed data.
+   <li> Parameter recovery can fail not because of algorithmic errors but due to insufficient information in the observed data.  </li>
 </div>

 Simulation of statistical systems under diverse conditions not only addresses computational challenges but also enhances our understanding of data and inference.